Automattic/legalmattic/Legal-Guidelines.md

 Our users place their trust in us to keep them safe, and, in some cases, anonymous.
 We view safeguarding that trust and protecting our users’ private information as vital to what we do.
 Automattic receives requests for information about WordPress.com users, sites, and accounts from government agencies, law enforcement, private parties, and individuals or corporations involved in civil lawsuits.
 Before revealing any non-public information about a site, an account, or a user, we require a valid subpoena, search warrant, or court order.
 The only exception is when we have a good faith belief that there is an emergency involving imminent danger of death or serious physical injury.

+If your inquiry or request brings to our attention a violation of our policies or [Terms of Service](https://en.wordpress.com/tos/), we will address it per our usual procedure.
+This may or may not include contacting the user, removing content, or suspending the site entirely.

 More information about our procedures is below.

 ### United States Legal Process